ankitects/anki-betas/src/anki2.1.50.md

 - Intermediate deck limits now affect their children.
 Please see the [scheduler page](https://faqs.ankiweb.net/the-2021-scheduler.html#daily-limits) for more info.
+- When new cards are answered, Anki now records their original position.
+When you later export a shared deck without scheduling, the original positions will be restored.
+- The Forget action now gives you options to restore the original card position, and to reset the card's lapse and repetition counters.
 - The gathering and sorting of new cards has been reworked, trading a little performance for more intuitive behaviour:
   - It is now possible to sort notes or cards randomly at gather time, ensuring a random